Menu

 Lipofuscin can make fluorescence imaging of human tissues virtually impossible

-Lipofuscin consists of highly autofluorescent granules of oxidized proteins and lipids that build up in the lysosomes of aging cells in a variety of tissues.
-Lipofuscin granules fluoresce brightly in all channels used for fluorescence microscopy (Figure 1).
+Lipofuscin consists of highly autofluorescent granules of oxidized proteins and lipids built up in lysosomes of aging cells in various tissues.
+The granules fluoresce brightly in all channels used for fluorescence microscopy.
 Consequently, immunofluorescence in many human tissues or aged animal tissues can be virtually impossible unless lipofuscin fluorescence is masked.

 TrueBlack® eliminates lipofuscin autofluorescence, clearing the way for immunofluorescence

-Traditionally, Sudan Black B has been used to quench lipofuscin autofluorescence by incubating tissue sections with the dye after immunofluorescence staining.
-However, Sudan Black B also introduces non-specific red and far-red fluorescence, limiting the use of fluorescent dyes in those wavelengths.
-Biotium developed TrueBlack® Lipofuscin Autofluorescence Quencher as a superior alternative to Sudan Black B to quench autofluorescence with much lower background.
+Traditionally, Sudan Black B has been used to quench lipofuscin autofluorescence.
+However, Sudan Black B introduces non-specific red and far-red fluorescence, limiting the use of dyes in those wavelengths.
+TrueBlack® Lipofuscin Autofluorescence Quencher is a superior alternative to Sudan Black B to quench autofluorescence with much lower background.

 • Eliminates lipofuscin autofluorescence